Sahir Ludhianvi was a paradoxical man: Javed Akhtar

-NEW DELHI, Dec 14: Known for speaking truth to power through his poetry and his radical attitude when it came to fighting for what was right, Sahir Ludhianvi was an entirely different person in his private life, poet-lyricist Javed Akhtar said here Saturday.
+NEW DELHI: Known for speaking truth to power through his poetry and his radical attitude when it came to fighting for what was right, Sahir Ludhianvi was an entirely different person in his private life, poet-lyricist Javed Akhtar said here Saturday.

 Akhtar said that it was wrong to think that such a successful poet must have led an easy life considering the suffering he had gone through.